How Logistics Planning Can Help Your Business

 When planning logistics, it is important to research different couriers — taking into account their location coverage, costs, 2-day capabilities, technology, and reputation — and use a combination.

-Do not discount regional parcel couriers either, as they could be more economical than larger couriers like DHL or FedEx, and might be able to offer customisations or reach locations that bigger ones can’t.
+Do not discount regional parcel couriers either, as they could be more economical than larger couriers like DHL or FedEx, and might be able to offer customizations or reach locations that bigger ones can’t.

 For larger shipments or transporting finished goods to warehouses, consider all forms of distribution and transportation, including air and ocean transport.
 Depending on how big, bulky, or perishable your products are, one of these options may be better than standard ground transportation.